-- 15. Together, the two documents purport to be a summary of relevant information learned by the Commissioner from third parties, including relevant information contained in the documents which the Commissioner is withholding from production on the basis of public interest privilege. - 16.
-The two documents (referred to hereinafter as the "Summaries") comprise thousands of snippets of information, provided in a jumbled, non-linear manner, wholly divorced from context, in such a way as to render their content essentially meaningless and uninformative. - 17.
-The Summaries do not convey to the Respondent the facts that have been gathered by the Commissioner.
+- 23. As before, the summaries do not convey to the Respondent the facts that have been gathered by the Commissioner.
 They will not permit the Respondent to conduct an efficient and meaningful examination for discovery of the Commissioner's representative.
 They will not permit the Respondent to know the case it has to meet.
-And they will, accordingly, frustrate effective pretrial preparation. - 18.
-As a result, the Summaries do not meet the requirements set out in the jurisprudence.
-They are inadequate and deficient and do not fulfill their intended function as a safeguard mechanism to counterbalance the unfairness that would otherwise be the result of the Commissioner's assertion of public interest privilege a safeguard mechanism that the Tribunal has repeatedly recognized as necessary to temper the adverse impact on the search for truth and on the Respondent's right to a fair hearing that the limited disclosure and the high threshold (e.g., compelling circumstances or compelling competing interest) required to authorize lifting public interest privilege would otherwise have.
+And they will, accordingly, frustrate effective pre-trial preparation. - 24.
+As a result, the summaries do not meet the requirements set out in the jurisprudence.
+They are inadequate and deficient and do not fulfill their intended function as a safeguard mechanism to counterbalance the unfairness that would otherwise be the result of the Commissioner's assertion of public interest privilege a safeguard mechanism that the Tribunal has repeatedly recognized as necessary to temper the adverse impact on the search for truth and on the Respondent's right to a fair hearing that the limited disclosure and the high threshold (e.g., compelling circumstances or compelling competing interest) required to authorize lifting public interest privilege would otherwise have. - 25.
+Without summaries that properly serve their intended safeguard function, the Commissioner's assertion of public interest privilege produces a result that is inconsistent with the high level of procedural fairness which is required in proceedings before the Tribunal. - 26.
+All of the foregoing is subject to the Respondent's primary position (as asserted on the motion that was argued on March 22, 2017 that was disposed of by Reasons for Order and Order of Gascon J. on April 24, 2017, in respect of which a Notice of Appeal was issued on May 4, 2017) that the public interest privilege as asserted by the Commissioner should not be recognized by the Tribunal.
+In addition, all of the foregoing is without prejudice to the

-- 19. Without summaries that properly serve their intended safeguard function, the Commissioner's assertion of public interest privilege produces a result that is inconsistent with the high level of procedural fairness which is required in proceedings before the Tribunal. - 20.
-All of the foregoing is subject to the Respondent's primary position (as asserted on the motion that was argued on March 22, 2017 and that was disposed of by Reasons for Order and Order of Gascon J. on April 24, 2017) that the public interest privilege as asserted by the Commissioner should not be recognized by the Tribunal.
-In addition, all of the foregoing is without prejudice to the Respondent's right to bring a motion at a later date seeking to lift the privilege on the basis of compelling circumstances or a compelling competing interest.
-The Respondent reserves all of its rights in that regard. - 21.
-Such further and other grounds as counsel may advise.
+Respondent's right to bring a motion at a later date seeking to lift the privilege on the basis of compelling circumstances or a compelling competing interest.
+The Respondent reserves all of its rights in that regard.

+27. Such further and other grounds as counsel may advise.